 The center recently established the ARC Institute for Organizational Effectiveness to disseminate the tools and strategies it has designed to help mental health and social service organizations become more effective in meeting the needs of the youth and families they serve.

-The Social Work Office of Research and Public Service (SWORPS) began nearly 35 years ago as a small arm of the University of Tennessee College of Social Work that could provide continuing education for social workers in the state of Tennessee.
+The Social Work Office of Research and Public Service (SWORPS) began over 35 years ago as a small arm of the University of Tennessee College of Social Work that could provide continuing education for social workers in the state of Tennessee.

 SWORPS now serves clients on local, state, and national levels ranging from the Knoxville Police Department to the Tennessee Department of Children's Services to the Department of Housing and Urban Development.
 SWORPS has developed the capability to be involved at any stage in developing or implementing a project for human service agencies.
 SWORPS provides needs assessment, program evaluation, technical assistance, research services, software application design and deployment, and other resources to human service agencies, to the professional human service practitioners that these agencies employ, and to the social work community at large.
 To provide these services, SWORPS employs operational units designed to meet specific state agencies' unique needs related to assessing programs and facilities, assuring quality, coordinating service delivery, tracking interagency agreements, and employing innovative technology.